hjt523/QA_DevOps_Final_Project/README.md

 https://github.com/spring-petclinic/spring-petclinic-rest

 Our roles for the project were the following:
-Scrum master - Tom
+* Scrum master - Tom
-Product owner - Amir
+* Product owner - Amir
-Merge manager - Harry
+* Merge manager - Harry
-Chief technician - Jack
+* Debugger - Jack

 ### Created With